thejerf/streamtools/README.md

 Changelog
 =========

+* v0.0.3:
+  * Add io.Closer support to the BoundaryAtomicString.
+Start thinking about how to handle the variety of types that may be involved.
 * v0.0.2:
   * The broken boundary code remains, code for consuming a reader until a byte or one of a set of bytes is added.